 Matter and energy are the building blocks of our universe.
 Using their understanding of these concepts, chemical engineers re-organize and transform matter and energy to produce new substances and materials.
 From the pharmaceuticals we take when we are sick, to the fuel we put in our vehicles, to the plastics, alloys and polymers that we find in our homes, in our phones and virtually everywhere around us, chemical engineers are involved, combining their technical skills with their understanding of social, economic and environmental factors.
 This course provides an introduction to the chemical engineering discipline, first by providing an overview of the physical processes and laws involved in the conversion of raw materials into refined products, and secondly by applying these concepts into more practical applications and designs.
-Students will have the opportunity to perform laboratory experiments illustrating some key concepts, and also establish connections with newly acquired theory by visiting operating industrial facilities in the Vancouver area.
+Students will have the opportunity to perform laboratory experiments illustrating some key concepts.
 This is an introductory course, and no prior knowledge of chemical engineering is therefore required.

 The Power of Biology: an Introduction to Biological Engineering

 Science has advanced to the extent that humankind now asserts its dominion over the very building blocks of life.
 Engineers are at the forefront of the efforts to harness the power of biological systems to develop new technologies, materials, medical tools and treatments, foods, industrial products and environmental processes to improve the world around us.
 This course provides an introduction to biological engineering.
 It includes introductions to the fundamental concepts of microbiology, cell biology, genetic engineering, and bioprocessing, before explore more specialized topics like the production of biofuels, novel foods and pharmaceuticals, biomaterials, and recent advances in biotechnology.
 Humans are faced with new ethical quandaries with these astounding technological advances.
 Hence, the ethics and social aspects of bioengineering are also discussed.
-Participants will have the opportunity to apply theory into practice through lab experiments, including the genetic engineering of bacteria, and to witness bioprocessing and sustainable design in action through visits of industrial facilities and abiological waste treatment plant in the Vancouver area.
+Participants will have the opportunity to apply theory into practice through lab experiments, including the genetic engineering of bacteria.
 This is an introductory course, and no prior knowledge of biochemistry or biological engineering is required.

 The Science and Engineering of Coffee Production

 For many of us, coffee magically appears every morning at the press of a button or served by a smiling barista at our favourite café.
 Chemical engineers, however, see coffee as the product of a series of physical and chemical processes through which coffee beans, picked from a plant, are converted into the delectable beverage we all enjoy.
 This course introduces the scientific and engineering concepts that go into coffee production.
 Each step of the production process will be studied, and the underlying physical and chemical phenomena involved will be explored, from the cultivation of the plants, through the heat and mass transfer involved in roasting, drying and brewing, and through the engineering considerations that go into the design of coffee machines and cups, all while considering engineering, economic, sustainability, and ethical factors.
 There is hands-on experience process engineering through relevant laboratory experiments during which they will develop their own coffee blend and compete against their classmates to see who can make the best product.
-They will also have the opportunity to see the process in action on a large scale by visiting a local coffee roaster, and, of course, sample delicious coffees from all over the world.
 This course takes a technical look at coffee production, and so familiarity with basic calculus, chemistry, and physics is recommended.

 The Science and Engineering of Beer and Wine Production

 We’ve come a long way since beer was first brewed in Mesopotamia 6000 years ago, and today we have easy access to a boundless diversity of beer styles and flavours from all over the world.
 Wine, beer’s much younger cousin appearing for the first time a mere 4000 years ago, continues to this day to evoke images of mystery and romance and serve as inspiration for songs and poems.
 Chemical engineers, however, though many remain romantic at heart, see beer and wine as the result of a series of physical, chemical and biological processes that convert the sugars in fruits and grains into the beverages many of us enjoy.
 This course presents the chemical and biological engineering concepts involved in these processes, exploring underlying principles and disciplines including microbiology and cell culture, bioprocessing, heat and mass transfer, and phase separation, all while keeping economics and sustainability under consideration.
 Participants will work both in the classroom and in hands-on laboratory experiments, during which they will develop and study their own batch of beer.
-They will also visit industrial breweries in Vancouver to establish links between theory and practice, and learn about the beers and wines from British Columbia, which is well known for the quality and diversity of its products.
 This course is a technical introduction to these processes, and familiarity with calculus, chemistry, and physics is therefore recommended.